-Description The Maximum Current 1 parameter is set as a percentage of the Motor FLA (QST01) parameter setting and performs two functions.
+The Maximum Current 1 parameter is set as a percentage of the Motor FLA (QST01) parameter setting and performs two functions.
 It sets the current level for the end of the ramp profile.
 It also sets the maximum current that is allowed to reach the motor after the ramp is completed.

 If the ramp time expires before the motor has reached full speed, the starter holds the current at the maximum current level until either the UTS timer expires; the motor reaches full speed, or the overload trips.

 Typically, the maximum current is set to 600% unless the power system or load dictates the setting of a lower maximum current.

-See Also Up To Speed Time (QST09) on page 77.
-Start Mode (CFN01) on page 78.
-Ramp Time 1 (QST08 / CFN02) on page 78.
+Up To Speed Time (QST09) on page 77.

+Ramp Time 1 (QST08 / CFN02) on page 79.
 Initial Current 1 (QST06 / CFN03) on page 79.

-Kick Level 1 (CFN11) on page 84.
-Kick Time 1 (CFN12) on page 84.
-Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on page 148.
+Theory of Operation section 7.3.1, Current Ramp Settings, Ramps and Times on page 150.